codefordurham/dokku-setup/README.md

 ansible-galaxy install -r requirements.yml
 ```

-NOTE: you will also need the vault password for some passwords stored in
-ansible.
-Ask another developer for it.

 Setup
 -----

+Pre-requisites:

+ * An EC2 Keypair: create one from the AWS console, and add it to vars/aws.yml
+   -- share this with other developers that can setup dokku.
+ * You will also need the vault password for some passwords stored in ansible.
+   Ask another developer for it.

 Run the setup.yml ansible script and setup docker-machine to point to the new
 EC2 instance: